Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

-\begin{proof} We consider the moduli space $\M_{g,n}(\TT F_\delta,(d_1,d_2))$, with $n=\delta d_1+2d_2+g-1$ marked points.
-The enumerative problem consists in finding the antecedent of a generic $\P\in\TT F_\delta^n$ by the evaluation map.
+\begin{proof} We consider the moduli space $\M_{g,n}(\TT F,(d_1,d_2))$, with $n=\delta d_1+2d_2+g-1$ marked points.
+The enumerative problem consists in finding the antecedent of a generic $\P\in\TT F^n$ by the evaluation map.
 The moduli space is the union of a finite number of polyedra corresponding to the possible combinatorial types.
-We want to prove that only the simple combinatorial types are surjective.
+We want to prove that only the linear maps associated to simple combinatorial types are surjective.

 If a combinatorial type does not correspond to an immersion, then, as in the planar case, it is possible to reparametrize the image by an immersion which is of strictly smaller genus or fewer ends.
-This is done by deleting the flat vertices, gluing their parallel adjacent edges, and deleting the contracted edges.
+This is done by gluing the parallel adjacent edges, and deleting the contracted edges.
 Thus, we restrict to the immersed case.

-If the combinatorial type corresponds to an immersion, we have seen that the dimension is as expected for a trivalent curve, and strictly less for a non-trivalent one, unless we are in presence of superabundant loops, where it is still equal to the expected dimension.
+If the combinatorial type corresponds to an immersion, we have seen that the dimension is as expected for a trivalent curve, and strictly less for a non-trivalent one, unless we are in presence of superabundant loops, but the assumption ensures that there are none.
 In particular, for the immersions of smaller genus or with fewer ends obtained from non-immersed curves, the dimension is also strictly less.
 Then the evaluation map cannot be surjective for these combinatorial types.
 The result follows. \end{proof}